rgambord/c99-doc/doc/sections/6/7/6/index.rst

 .. _9899_6.7.6p2:

+.. container:: snum

+   :ref:`2 <9899_6.7.6p2>`

-:ref:`2 <9899_6.7.6p2>` In several contexts, it is necessary to specify a type.
+In several contexts, it is necessary to specify a type.
 This is accomplished using a type name, which is syntactically a declaration for a function or an object of that type that omits the identifier.\ [#9899_note128]_

 .. _9899_6.7.6p3:

+.. container:: snum

+   :ref:`3 <9899_6.7.6p3>`

-:ref:`3 <9899_6.7.6p3>` EXAMPLE The constructions
+EXAMPLE The constructions

 .. code-block:: text